 Fair Trading also sets and seeks to maintain acceptable standards of conduct and enforces this by conducting compliance checks.

 If you are about to start a business, conduct some trading or engage in some building then you should check with NSW Fair Trading what licenses/permits/certificates you may require and what other things you may need to do to ensure compliance with the Fair Trading Laws.

 Yes.
 Fair Trading will often try to deal with breaches by way of a caution or a penalty notice.
 However, if the breach is considered serious or if you have a history of breaching then they may begin a prosecution in court.
 The paramount considerations of Fair Trading is whether they have sufficient evidence against you and whether they consider the prosecution to be in the general public interest.

 Do I have to pay a penalty notice?

-No. You can elect to have the matter dealt with by a court.
+No. You can elect to have your Fair Trading case dealt with by a court.

-You can see some of our recent decisions with Fair Trading here
+You can see one of our recent decisions with a Fair Trading case here